 Robert Findlay received a Ph.D. in Microbial Ecology from Florida State University in 1986 and completed his postdoctoral research at the University of Miami.
 Prior to joining the department as the Bishop Professor of Freshwater Ecology in 2003, he was a faculty member at Miami University.

-Three major themes or interests tie my research activities together.
+Three major themes or interests link my research activities.
 These are the community and ecosystem ecology of microorganisms, the applied ecology of microbial communities and the development of methods for the determination of microbial biomass, activity, community structure and trophic interactions.
-I also have a strong interest in independent and collaborative research.
+My laboratory’s research spans independent and collaborative efforts.

-My major focus is on aquatic microbial communities and their role within ecosystems, first in marine sediments and more recently in freshwater and groundwater sediments.
+My major focus is on aquatic microbial communities and their role within ecosystems, first in marine sediments and more recently in freshwater and groundwater sediments; the Deepwater Horizon oil spill has seen a return of my marine efforts.
 I have often investigated factors that control the distribution and abundance of microorganisms and structure their communities.
 Factors include predation, light, flow, food resource, temperature, and sediment disruption.
 Several of the factors (light, temperature and predation) combine to produce a seasonal pattern of change in benthic microbial community structure.
 A current Ph.D. student is supported by a grant from the National Science Foundation to investigate energy flow in streams.
 Complex dissolved organic matter (DOM) in stream water supports, in part, microbial communities in sediments and on rock surfaces.
-As part of a multidisciplinary team, we are interested in understanding if scaling rules describing the relationship between stream size and nutrient utilization hold for DOM.
-We have produced 13C-labeled DOM and using Stable Isotope Probing (SIP) will determine which microorganisms are important to DOM processing in streams and if they process DOM in the same manner as they process nutrients.
+As part of a multidisciplinary team, we are interested in understanding the relationship between stream microbial communities and DOM.
+We have produced 13C-labeled DOM and using Stable Isotope Probing (SIP) will determine which microorganisms are important to DOM processing in streams and if the quality of steam water DOM structures these communities.
 A second NSF-funded grant has provided for the purchase of a gas-source stable isotope mass spectrometer that is fitted with both an elemental analyzer and a gas chromatograph and allows compound specific stable isotope analysis.
 This capacity is driving a renewed effort within the laboratory to determine the role of microorganisms as a food resource for animals.

 I include studies of the impacts of human society on the environment among my research activities.
 Studies have included organic pollution and bacterial contamination in groundwater, effects of fishing activity on marine sediments, introduction of drilling fluids in the marine environment, the environmental impacts of salmonid net-pen culture in both marine and freshwater systems and various aspects of lipophilic pollutants in marine and freshwater systems.
-A current M.S. student is focusing on the impacts of nutrients in shallow estuarine systems.
-A recently funded DOE-funded grant will investigate microbial redox metabolism in biostimulated uranium (VI)- contaminated subsurface sediments and we are currently seeking funding for research into production of a novel biofuel from plant biomass.
+Most recent efforts have been directed toward the impacts of the Deepwater Horizon oil spill in coastal Alabama.

 Opportunities for undergraduate and graduate research in my laboratory are open to any of the above questions or to new questions supported by the array of techniques available within the laboratory.